 Information on our current and past share buyback programmes.

-trading line.
-Swiss Life Shares sold via the second trading line are subject to 35 percent withholding tax on the difference between the repurchase price of the Swiss Life Share and its nominal value of CHF 0.10.
-The Company or the mandated bank will deduct this tax from the repurchase price in favour of the Federal Tax Administration.
-Shareholders domiciled in Switzerland are entitled to a reimbursement of the withholding tax provided that they are beneficial owners of the Swiss Life Shares at the time they are surrendered and that they do not avoid taxes (Article 21 of the Withholding Tax Law).
-Shareholders domiciled outside Switzerland may reclaim the withholding tax in accordance with any applicable double taxation agreements.
+Shareholders wishing to sell Swiss Life Shares may do so either via the ordinary trading line or via the second trading line.
+Swiss Life Shares sold via the second trading line are subject to 35 percent Swiss Withholding Tax on the difference between the repurchase price of the Swiss Life Share and its nominal value of CHF 0.10.
+The Company or the mandated bank will deduct such tax from the repurchase price in favor of the Swiss Federal Tax Administration.
+Persons domiciled in Switzerland are entitled to a refund of the Swiss Withholding Tax provided that they are beneficial owners of the Swiss Life Shares at the time of the surrender, the respective revenue is properly declared in the tax return (individuals) or accounted for (legal entities) and no taxes are avoided (Article 21 of the Withholding Tax Act).
+Shareholders domiciled outside Switzerland may reclaim the Swiss Withholding Tax pursuant to the applicable double taxation agreements.

 For federal income tax purposes, the difference between the repurchase price of the Swiss Life Shares and their nominal value represents taxable income for individuals holding the Swiss Life Shares as private assets (nominal value principle).
-For Swiss Life Shares held as business assets, the difference between the repurchase price of the Swiss Life Shares and the book value of the same represents taxable income (book
+For Swiss Life Shares held as business assets, the difference between the repurchase price of the Swiss Life Shares and the book value of the same represents taxable income (book value principle).
+The practice regarding cantonal and municipal income taxes is generally equal to the one applied for federal income taxes.
+Shareholders having their tax domicile abroad are taxed according to the legislation of their respective country.

-Swiss Life Holding AG Swiss security no ISIN Ticker Symbol
+Swiss Life Holding AG | Swiss security no | ISIN | Ticker Symbol |

-Ordinary trading line 1.485.278 CH0014852781 SLHN
+Ordinary trading line | 1.485.278 | CH0014852781 | SLHN |

-Second trading line 44.539.526 CH0445395269 SLHNE
+Second trading line | 44.539.526 | CH0445395269 | SLHNE |

 Maximum daily repurchase volume (calculated in accordance with Art.
 123 Abs.
 1 lit. c FMIO):

-Swiss Life is limited to repurchasing a maximum of 21 769 shares per day.
+Swiss Life is limited to repurchasing a maximum of 18 763 shares per day.

 An error has occurred, please try again later.